runshengdu/aa_lcr_exp/README.md

 # Artificial Analysis Long Context Reasoning (AA-LCR) Dataset

-AA-LCR is 100 hard text-based questions that require reasoning across multiple real-world documents that represent ~100k input tokens.
-Questions are designed so answers cannot be directly found but must be reasoned from multiple information sources, with human testing verifying that each question requires genuine inference rather than retrieval.
+AA-LCR includes 100 hard text-based questions that require reasoning across multiple real-world documents, with each document set averaging ~100k input tokens.
+Questions are designed such that answers cannot be directly retrieved from documents and must instead be reasoned from multiple information sources.

 ## Dataset Development